You can prepare Char siu (Chinese barbecue meat) with chicken, not just pork alone. Here is the recipe for char siu chicken.

 2. Marinade the chicken overnight

-Since chicken meat is leaner than pork, chicken tends to be dryer and less juicy, especially if you use chicken breast.
+Since chicken meat is leaner than pork, chicken tends to be dryer and less juicy, especially if you use chicken breasts.
 Therefore, I choose to debone chicken thigh with the skin on in this recipe as thigh meat is more forgiving even if you overcook slightly.
-I leave the skin on to prevent the meat from drying out during roasting.
+I leave the skin on as skinless chicken thighs will dry out quickly during roasting.
 Furthermore, there is more fat for thigh meat than breast, which makes it juicier.

 3. Prepare the baking pan and tray